-The courses in this department are designed to afford students who intend to devote themselves to teaching, an opportunity to cover the main branches of the subject at the same time they are studying for their degree.
+The courses of this department are designed to afford students who intend to devote themselves to teaching, an opportunity to cover the main branches of the subject at the same time they are studying for their degree.
 They cover two hundred and twelve recitation hours, and those completing the courses and obtaining the Bachelor's degree will receive a Certificate from the State Superintendent of Education entitling them to teach in the Public Elementary and High Schools of Maryland without examination.

-Pedagogy A.-History of Education.
+PEDAGOGY A.-History of Education.
 This course introduces the student to present day problems of Education by means of a study of the historical development of educational theory and practice.
 Special emphasis is placed upon the modern period.
 The course includes a sketch of existing school systems and their development.
 Stress is placed upon the historical development of American secondary education.

-Sophomores, 1st term, 13 weeks, 5 times a week.
+Juniors, 18 weeks, 3 times a week.

-Pedagogy B. Principles of Education.
-This course includes the aims, secondary values, the more general biological, psychological, and sociological principles governing the process of education, and the application of these principles to the problems of the secondary curriculum
+Pedagogy B.-Principles of Education.
+This course includes the aims, secondary values, the more general biological, psychological, and sociological principles governing the process of education, and the application of these principles to the problems of the secondary curriculum.

-Juniors, 1st term, 13 weeks, 3 times a week.
+Juniors, 18 weeks, 3 times a week.

-Pedagogy C. Principles of Secondary Teaching and Special Methods.
+PEDAGOGY C.-Principles of Secondary Teaching and Special Methods.
 This course includes the technique of instruction and special methods as applied to subjects taught in the high school curriculum.
 In connection with the course there is supervised observation of high school teaching under regular secondary school conditions, and as far as possible supervised practice in teaching under such conditions.